MartinKjunior/BrukerToPy/BrukerToPy/README.md

 D_obj = btp.init(str(cwd))
 ```

-Main issues that may be encountered using these scripts would probably have to
-do with paths.
-Let me know if you encounter issues and I can try and fix them:
+Main issues that may be encountered using these scripts would probably have to do with paths.
+Let me know if you encounter issues by making a new issue and I can fix them.
-martin.kozar@manchester.ac.uk

 Allows to do DTI processing of bruker data using DiPy package:
 ```py